samsipe/intelligent-charge-scheduler/README.md

 ### Basic Logic:

-- Run the python script on a schedule
+- Run the python script on a schedule (every 15 minutes)
-- Set Max charging amps hourly based on Grid Status
-- If the the charge state is below 20% and plugged in
+- If the charge state is below 20% and the vehicle is plugged in
+  - Charge at full power
   - Stop charging once the charge state is above 20% and wait for scheduler to start
 - If the car's charge limit is set above 95% start charging at full power
 - Set `SCHEDULED_DEPARTURE` based on the following (requires wake)
   - Only run if `off_peak_charging_enabled == True` (prevents adding new locations)
   - Car must be set to Off-Peak/ DepartBy Charging
   - Car must not be less than 20%
 - Set `CHANGE_CHARGE_LIMIT` based on how far away the next calendar event is (requires wake)
+  - Upcoming trips longer than 3 hours and 120 miles will get a charge limit of 94%
   - Only increase limit above 80% if within a few hours of departure (work in progress)
 - Set `CHARGING_AMPS` based on forecast grid load over the next week (requires wake)
-  - 25% above upper standard deviation
-  - 50% above mean
-  - 75% below mean
-  - 100% below lower standard deviation

 ### Web Frontend